 Efforts shall be made to minimize the spread of invasive plants as a result of construction activities into areas with documented natural resources of special consideration.
-Where these areas will have unavoidable soil disturbances, the likelihood of invasive colonization increases.
-TDI-NE shall conduct annual post-construction monitoring and control of NNIS species that colonize the following areas for a period of no more than three years following construction of the Project.
-For the overland Project route, the following areas where earth disturbance takes place as a consequence of construction will be subject to post-construction NNIS control and monitoring, subject to areas where TDI-NE will retain permanent land control:
+Where these areas will have unavoidable soil disturbances, the likelihood of colonization and spread of invasive plants increases.
+TDI-NE shall conduct annual post-construction monitoring and control of new NNIS populations that colonize certain target areas for a period of no more than three years following construction of the Project.
+For the overland Project route, the following areas where earth disturbance takes place as a consequence of construction will be subject to post-construction NNIS control and monitoring and is subject to areas where TDI-NE will retain permanent land control:

 - Class II Wetlands and Buffers

 - Riparian Buffers of Perennial Streams

 - Significant Natural Communities

-- RTE Species Populations and 25' buffers
+- RTE Species Populations and 25 foot buffers

-- Shorelines and 100' buffers
+- Shorelines and 100 foot buffers

 - Conserved Lands (as applicable per specific requirement)

 NNIS monitoring and control in these areas shall target species and populations which germinate outside the existing documented populations.
-TDI-NE will not assume responsibility for post-construction monitoring, control or management of areas along the Project route that have pre-existing, documented invasive infestations or for areas that overlap with the VTrans or Vermont Rail System Clear Zone (it may be assumed that NNIS management will be precluded by routine mowing by VTrans and Vermont Rail System in these areas).
+TDI-NE will not assume responsibility for postconstruction monitoring, control or management of areas along the Project route that have preexisting, documented invasive infestations or for areas that overlap with the VTrans or Vermont Rail System Clear Zone (it may be assumed that NNIS management will be precluded by routine mowing by VTrans and Vermont Rail System in these areas).

 Monitoring and control shall take place annually during the growing season for a period of three years beginning the first full growing season following construction completion.
-Should annual monitoring determine that no new NNIS populations are present, or there is no risk posed to economic or resource value impacts from NNIS occurrences within the monitoring areas during the first two consecutive growing seasons of the three year period, further monitoring and control obligations will stop.
-As the NNIS monitoring and control areas are located in the vicinity of active road and railway ROWs, NNIS establishment that occurs following a two year monitoring period that results in no observation of new NNIS cannot be reasonably attributed to the Project.
+Should annual monitoring determine that no new NNIS populations are present, or there is no risk posed to economic or resource value impacts from NNIS occurrences within the monitoring areas during the first two consecutive growing seasons of the three year period, further monitoring and control obligations will cease.
+As the NNIS monitoring and control areas are located in the vicinity of active road and railway ROWs, NNIS establishment that occurs in the years following a two year monitoring period that results in no observation of new NNIS cannot be reasonably attributed to the Project.

 Monitoring and control activities will not continue beyond Year 3.
-The possibility of release from NNIS monitoring and control will be evaluated upon review of each annual report.
+Annual reports of NNIS inventory measures and the results of field investigations will be submitted to VT FWD as described in Section 6 below.
+The possibility of the termination of NNIS monitoring within the first three years and control requirements will be evaluated by VT FWD upon review of each annual report.

 If feasible, NNIS control will be completed with manual control methods, to include hand pulling and uprooting with tools.
 NNIS will be disposed by burning, burial, exposure, or in a manner of good practice to avoid spreading of seeds, soil and plant material.
-If manual control methods are not feasible, are ineffective, or are proving to be ecologically detrimental, TDI-NE may implement applications of herbicide with a targeted approach in accordance with state and federal regulation and landowner requirements.
-The chemical selected for treatment will be suitable for the surrounding environment.
+If manual control methods are not feasible, are ineffective, or are proving to be ecologically detrimental, TDI-NE may consider utilizing herbicide within targeted areas and in accordance with state and federal regulation and landowner requirements.
+The chemical selected for treatment will be suitable for the surrounding environment and protection of any adjacent sensitive resources.
+As described above, herbicides will not be used within any adjacent or nearby proximity to known RTE plant populations.